When it's cold, it's time to start thinking about warming, delicious foods, soups and stews being high on that list.

-I was not sure if I liked leeks, but I’d soon discover that they were delicious and amazing.
-They are like a mild onion.
+We have a newfound love of leeks.
+They are delicious and amazing, like a mild onion.
 There is a little bit of a trick to cleaning them (cut off the green stem, and slice the white part down the middle) to get out the dirt, so make sure you do not skip that step!

-Adding pork seemed like the natural choice, as I had it on had (yep, sometimes it is just that simple).
-Pork shoulder is nice because it has a lot of fat.
-That fat translates to flavor.
-When I cook this, I do remove some of it, but I also add in any large fat pieces, just for flavor - I do not eat them.
+Adding pork seems like a natural choice for leeks because it has a lot of fat, and fat translates to flavor.
+When we cook this recipe, we remove a lot of fat but add in any large fat pieces, just for flavor―don't eat them.

 The beauty of this recipe is once you brown the meat, you pretty much add in the remaining ingredients and let it do its thing.
 It just simmers away mixing and intertwining all these delicious flavors.

-This kind of cooking is perfect for those nights where you had a hard day or if you just don’t want to do too much yet still have a nice and delicious meal.
+This kind of cooking is perfect for those nights where you had a hard day or if you just don’t want to do too much to still have a nice and delicious meal.

-So go ahead, get warm, fill your home with delicious smells, and enjoy a tasty meal.
+So go ahead, get warm, fill your home with delicious smells, and enjoy this tasty dish.

-Heat a soup pot over medium-high heat with enough olive oil in to coat bottom.
+Heat a soup pot over medium-high heat with enough olive oil to coat bottom.

-Once hot, add in diced leeks, onion and garlic.
-Saute until leeks/onions are soft, about 5-7 minutes.
+Once hot, add in diced leeks, onion, and garlic.
+Sauté until leeks/onions are soft, about 5 to 7 minutes.

 When leek/onion mixture is done, add in pork and brown on all sides.